edgefarm/edgefarm/docs/knowledge-base/index.md

     ---

-    Understand how the components of EdgeFarm works under the hood.
+    Understand how the components of EdgeFarm work under the hood.

     [:octicons-arrow-right-24: Concepts](concepts)